-The FLEXFX button assigns a PGM channel to the FlexFX bus where internal, external analog or software effects via USB may be inserted.
-Enable Serato Scratch Live DJ Effects by going to Setup > Plugins > DJ-FX and click "Enable mixer DJ-FX send."
+The FLEXFX button assigns a PGM channel to the FlexFx bus where external analog (with the ANALOG INSERT button) or software effects via USB (with the INSERT button) may be inserted, such as Scratch Live DJ-FX.
+See "Enable DJ-FX" on page 39.

-The FlexFX loop allows any combination of PGM 1, PGM 2, MIC or USB AUX to be assigned with the option to insert internal effects, external analog effects or software effects via USB.
+The FlexFx loop allows any combination of PGM 1, PGM 2, MIC or AUX to be assigned to external analog effects or software effects via USB.